0xPolygonMiden/miden-base/docs/architecture/state.md

 1. Track state commitments of all accounts
 2. Store account data for public accounts

-This is done using an authenticated data structure, a sparse merkle tree.
+This is done using an authenticated data structure, a sparse Merkle tree.

 ![Architecture core concepts](../img/architecture/state/account-db.png)